thanhncunit/bits-service/docs/cf-deployment-in-softlayer.md

 ## Deploy CF with Bits-service enabled
 Assuming the previous step worked.
 Possible BLOBSTORE_TYPE options are `local`, `webdav` and `s3`.

+If no bits-service job exists in the deployment, it is necessary to first run the deployment with bits-service disabled by including `-o ~/workspace/bits-service-ci/operations/disable-bits-service.yml` in deployment command.
+After bits-service VM has bee created and bits-service started, further deployments should succeed.

 ### Local and webdav
 ```bash
 BLOBSTORE_TYPE=local # or webdav